letsRobot/docs/api-reference.md

 ## Going LIVE

-To tell the server that your bot is ready to be marked as LIVE, we need to send a video status signal.
+To tell the server that your bot is ready to be marked as LIVE, it needs to send a video status signal.

 To do this, we first connect to the video status socket: